 England mustered a resilient performance, containing their rivals and limiting them to just a handful of opportunities.
 Joleon Lescott headed the Three Lions into the lead, but his Manchester City team-mate Samir Nasri drew the French level with a well-placed shot past Joe Hart.

-However, for large parts of the game Laurent Blanc’s side were camped in the England half but struggled to create any clear cut opportunities.
+However, for large parts of the game Laurent Blanc’s were camped in the England half but struggled to create any clear cut opportunities.

 The 35-year-old Ballack was critical of the defensive manner in which Roy Hodgson set up his side, despite acknowledging that England achieved their goal of avoiding defeat in their Euro 2012 opener.